 There are numerous advantages of building a dam and that is the reason why a government invests so much money in the construction and maintenance of Dams.
 But there are certain disadvantages related to it.
 Some of the disadvantages are:

-- Building a dam is very expensive, the government needs to ensure that strict guidelines are followed and a very high standard is maintained.
+- Building a dam is very expensive, and the government needs to ensure that strict guidelines are followed and a very high standard is maintained.

 - They must operate for many years in order to become profitable enough to compensate for the high building cost.